elastic/elasticsearch/CONTRIBUTING.md

 avoid this, but there are some basic steps you can take to reduce the chances of rejection.
 Follow the guidelines listed above when preparing your changes.
-You should add tests that correspond with your changes, and your PR should pass the full test suite too.
+You should add tests that correspond with your changes, and your PR should pass affected test suites too.
 It makes it much easier to review if your code is formatted correctly and does not include unnecessary extra changes.

 We sometimes reject contributions if we find ourselves performing many review